MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Remove-MgBetaShareListContentTypeColumn.md

 Remove a column][columndefinition] from a [site][], [list][] or [content type][contentType].
 This API is available in the following [national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Remove-MgShareListContentTypeColumn](/powershell/module/Microsoft.Graph.Files/Remove-MgShareListContentTypeColumn?view=graph-powershell-1.0)

 ## SYNTAX

 ### Delete (Default)